ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 azd deploy
 ```

-You would need either `Azure AI Project Manager` or `Owner` role to assign `Azure AI User` role to the newly created agent identity.
+You would need either the `Azure AI Project Manager` or `Owner` role to assign the `Azure AI User` role to the newly created agent identity.
 We will explore more about agent identity in later posts.

 Once deployed, your agent gets a dedicated endpoint and you can access it through the Foundry UI or directly calling the REST API.